Welcome to Cardiac Rhythm, LLC

 Having a normal ECG in a physician’s office does not rule out potential serious heart disease since a patient may not be having any symptoms in the doctor’s office, and yet experience symptoms at other times.
 A 12-lead ECG monitor is the best solution as you can track abnormality when you experience it.

 We assist you in understanding your 12-lead ECG recordings for a more efficient use and maximum benefit.
-We also provide at least 5 FREE expert reviews of your 12-lead ECG recordings.
+We also provide at least 3 FREE cardiologist interpretation of your 12-lead ECG recordings.

 We sell the most affordable brand new high-quality portable handheld home 12-lead ECG monitor.
 Real-time ECG can be saved, displayed, printed on your computer, and we assist you in understanding your 12-lead ECG recordings, and you can also take with you to your doctor’s office.
 Doctors appreciate patients bringing in some ECG paper strips because it helps the doctor help you by seeing what happens over time and when you might be experiencing symptoms that he does not see during your brief visit to his office.
 ECG devices will become as popular as home blood pressure monitors have become because the price, simplicity of use and benefit to the user.